 "To return to source is true knowing.
-To be simple is to be truely complex.
+To be simple is to be truly complex.
 To let go is to truly grasp. "

 Taoism (pronounced Daoism) is a Chinese philosophy spanning over two thousand years.
 Taoist ethics emphasize compassion, simplicity, and humility.
 Taoist thought focuses on wu wei ("non-action"), spontaneity and emptiness.
 An emphasis is placed on the link between people and nature.
 Taoism teaches that this link lessens the need for rules and order, and leads people to a better understanding of the world and why things happen.

 Wing Chun is a martial art based on simplicity, relaxed power through softness, yin and yang, yielding and controlling, chi flow and natural responses.
 Wing Chun's principles go with the flow of energy rather than forcing against it.
 Wing Chun uses the power of relaxed softness to overcome an opponent's force.

 Tao means "path" or "way".
 Taoist philosophy focuses on ideas of wu wei (non-action), spontaneity, relativism and emptiness.
 This philosophical aspect of Taoism emphasizes various themes found in the Tao Te Ching such as naturalness, vitality, peace, "non-action" (wu wei), emptiness (refinement), detachment, the strength of softness.

 There is always emptiness and fullness within Wing Chun applications.... a ying and yang.
 For instance, as one arm may be yielding the other arm may be attacking.
 As one leg is weighted, the other leg becomes empty or non-weighted.
 In Taoism the basis of order is duality... the changing (yang) and the unchanging (yin).
 Each can't exist without the other.